lasyan3/gfx_pack/src/XenobladeX/Mods/readme.md

 # Mods for Xenoblade Chronicles X
 ### Battle mods

-- **Automatic Soul Challenges**: The Soul Challenges QTE are hidden and automatically successful (only affect ground battles, not the QTE on Skell binding and destroying).
 - **Enemy Statistics mod**: Apply a global percent modificator on all enemies stats (HP, Melee Attack, Melee Accuracy, Ranged Attack, Ranged Accuracy, Potential and Evasion).
 - **Escape distance reducer**: Reduce escape distance needed to lose aggro from enemies.
 - **Ground Damage multiplicator**: Increase the ground damage dealt by your team (skells not impacted).
 - **Overdrive unlocked**: Overdrive can be used at the beginning of the game.
+- **Soul Challenges - AutoBattles**: The Soul Challenges QTE are hidden and automatically successful (only affect ground battles, not the QTE on Skell binding and destroying).
+- **Soul Challenges - Difficulty**: The Soul Challenge's difficulty does not increase over time during a battle.
+- **Soul Challenges - Skell restored**: When your Skell is destroyed during battle, it is restored automatically (you may need to fast travel).

 ### BLADE mods
 - **DLC quests unlocked**: DLC Support quests are unlocked and accessible as soon as you become a BLADE member.